 - Nurturing Connections volunteers provide a telephone support program for first-time mothers.
 English- and Spanish-speaking volunteers are encouraged to apply.
 To learn more about volunteer opportunities with Nurturing Connections, please contact Anita Bonilla, BSW, at (203) 688-8165.

 Volunteers play an important role in enhancing the healing environment for our patients.
 Whether it's providing a Reiki or meditation session or visiting patients to play music or offer an art project, volunteers are integral members of our healthcare team.
+Opportunities in providing a Healing Environment for patients include:

 - Music Visitation volunteers provide a calm and uplifting bedside experience for our patients, their visitors as well as employees.
 Volunteers must be experienced musicians and furnish their own musical instrument.